Best of list of movies that fall under the horror and thriller genre for 2018.

 Number 12— Tumbbad

 The story is narrated and set out in chapters like a book.
-Tumbbar is an Indian film, so for non-Indian speaking audiences, you will require subtitles.
+'Tumbbad' is an Indian film, so for non-Indian-speaking audiences, you will require subtitles.
 For those that love foreign titles, this is definitely a must-see.
-Available in the UK only at this point, keep an eye out for a wider release.
+For streaming options in your region, check out JustWatch.com

 Number 11— Mom and Dad